Scope-Infrastructure-Calismalari/devops-cicd/ch10-gitops.md

 ## Using IaC the Wrong Way

 As old fashion way, we can write the files and test them in locally and store them in locally.
-New fashion is to store files in Git repository, of course.
+New fashion is to store files in Git repository.
 It gives us version controlling for IaC files and store them centrally, where everyone has access to it.

 **But:**